kamrik/CordovaGulpTemplate/README.md

 HelloWorld app built using [cordova](http://cordova.apache.org/) with [gulp](https://github.com/gulpjs/gulp) workflow.

-[My slides about this template](http://kamrik.org/GulpCordova/) from a meetup in Berlin.
+[Slides about this template](http://kamrik.org/GulpCordova/) from a meetup in Berlin.

 ## Usage ##